 Section 2.31.
-"Stock Appreciation Right" shall mean the right, granted to a Participant pursuant to Article 6, to receive cash or whole Shares in an amount equal to the excess of (i) the Fair Market Value of one Share on the date of grant of such Stock Appreciation Right.
+"Stock Appreciation Right" shall mean the right, granted to a Participant pursuant to Article 6, to receive cash or whole Shares in an amount equal to the excess of (i) the Fair Market Value of one Share on the date of exercise over (ii) the Fair Market Value of one Share on the date of grant of such Stock Appreciation Right.